Despite having made his reputation in satire with That Was The Week That Was, Frost's

 With the ITV franchises due for review in 1967 Frost's London Television Consortium (later renamed London Weekend) put in a bid and were eventually awarded the Friday evening to Sunday night contract from August 1968 onwards.

 The programme schedule would see David Frost hosting a show each evening, Frost on Friday / Saturday / Sunday.
 The Friday show would be a return to the current affairs format, the Saturday show would be a little lighter and have musical guests, while the Sunday show would centre on comedy by bringing back Ronnie Corbett and Ronnie Barker from The Frost Report alongside the musical guests.

 Frost landed a coup for the first Saturday show by playing host to John and Yoko, while The Rolling Stones also appeared on a later show performing an incendiary Sympathy For The Devil.
 The Sunday show would have Brian Auger and Julie Driscoll as regulars until a dispute saw them leave, then apparently return a few months' later.

 The Beatles' promo clips for Hey Jude and Revolution were shot at Twickenham studios with David Frost on the set to film an introduction for his show.
 The Fabs even attempted a version of his theme tune, written by George Martin.

 The show disappeared from the schedules from January to September 1969 but when it did return the Sunday show had been dropped.
 Further upheaval for the show occurred at the beginning of 1970 which saw it reduced to a single show on a Sunday, however it had been moved up the schedule to mid evening.
-For the final show in March 1970 Frost welcomed old chum Ringo Starr who brought with him promo clips from his debut album, Sentimental Journey.
+For the final show in March 1970 Frost welcomed old chum Ringo Starr who brought with him promo clips from his debut solo album, Sentimental Journey.